Covert surveillance devices: Audio

 Scintilla

-A microphone hidden in a squat for two and a half years recorded conversations that were used by the investigators to prove that the accused comrades knew each other, talked together regularly, worried about the creation of a DNA database and the impossibility of resisting DNA collection, discussed writing a text to be published[2].
+Microphones hidden in a house for two and a half years recorded conversations that the investigators used to prove that the accused comrades knew each other, talked regularly, worried about the creation of a DNA database and the impossibility of resisting DNA collection, and discussed writing a text to be published[2].

 See the corresponding Ears and Eyes case.